Users and Groups

 User - an employee using the Emporix Management Dashboard.

 User Group - a group of users that share some common characteristics, like performing similar job.
 User group defines access controls for the users.
+It can define site permissions or custom restrictions to limit visibility for members to only entities assigned to particular sites/restriction values.
+See more in Restrictions.

 Role - a combination of predefined permissions that allow users to perform some actions on resources within the system.
 You can apply a role to a user group.